domenkozar/plone_guide/what_is_plone.rst

 Community
 ~~~~~~~~~

-One statement I don't mind leading with and supporting amidst all the competition:
+One statement I don't mind leading with, and supporting amidst all the competition:

 - **Plone has the best community of any open source community you will ever find, anywhere, ever.**